ybonjour/examples/music-service/README.md

 # Run
 You can run the backend service by executing the following steps on the command line

-1. Clone the Repository `git clone https://git.ffhs.ch/yves.bonjour/music-service.git`
+1. Clone the Repository `git clone git@github.com:ybonjour/examples.git`
-2. Run the service `cd music-service; ./gradlew bootRun`
+2. Run the service `cd examples/music-service; ./gradlew bootRun`
 3. Now you can access the endpoints with an HTTP Client like [Postman](https://www.getpostman.com/) on localhost port 3002 (e.g. http://localhost:3002/songs).

 ## Models